akelstrom/aws-thought/README.md

 |POST thought|localhost:3001/api/users|
 |POST image|localhost:3001/api/image-upload|

-* Note: To test the image upload, change the body type to `Multi-structure form` and then upload the image as the "pair" in the key pair value.
+<i>Note: To test the image upload, change the body type to `Multi-structure form` and then upload the image as the "pair" in the key pair value.</i>

 ### Author
 Made with &hearts; by Alexandra